yuk1i/os-next-docs/docs/laben/xv6lab-sync.md

 3. In the "Condition Variables" section, can T2's `wakeup` be moved outside the critical section of `lk`?
 That is, can T2 call `release(lk)` before `wakeup()`?

-4. Suppose there are two types of threads, each with multiple instances: one type loops indefinitely printing left parentheses `(`, and the other loops indefinitely printing right parentheses `)`.
-The requirement is that the printed string forms balanced parentheses (or an intermediate state), such as `()(())`, with a maximum nesting depth of N.

-    For example:
-    - `()((()))` is a valid balanced parenthesis string.
-    - `())` is not a valid balanced parenthesis string.
-    - `((()` is an intermediate state of a balanced parenthesis string with nesting depth 2.

-    Given a variable indicating how many more left parentheses than right parentheses exist, write the synchronization conditions for these threads.
-That is, when can each thread print `(` or `)`?

-    These threads print indefinitely, and you do not need to consider whether the string is a complete balanced parenthesis string when the program is terminated with Ctrl+C; the string may be an intermediate state of balanced parentheses.